 It has been quite some time since we've been to Prado Dam in Chino.
 If you want to see the colorful Vermillion Flycatcher in the greater Los Angeles area, this is the place to go.
 I wanted to see it and so we went.
 We found the bird almost immediately, its brilliant red color resplendent against the verdant foliage.
 It's larger, albeit less colorful cousin, the Western Kingbird was at a nearby tree, belligerently guarding its nest.
 The blackbird family was well represented: Starlings were everywhere!; Brewer's Blackbirds were mingling with them looking for anything edible on the ground.
 Down by the lakeshore, Red-winged Blackbirds were trying to outsing the more vocal Great-tailed Grackles.

-The trail along the lake was peppered by various species that were either starting or raising a family.
+The trail along the lake was peppered by various species that were either starting or already raising a family.
 Common Yellowthroats were bursting with song, while Song Sparrows were bringing tasty morsels to their young.
 Overhead, Barn Swallows were feeding their full-grown offsprings while on the wing!

 Summer migrants like the Blue Grosbeak offered a quick glimpse.
 I was thrilled to see not one, but at least three, Yellow Warblers!
 On the way back, a Common Moorhen swam slowly by.
 A juvenile Bullock's Orioles feeling the heat of the day, drank from a small puddle only a few feet away from us.